Mr-P4p3r/wordlist-br/README.md

 # wordlist-br

-This list of words was created about 2 years ago, seeking to meet our need for a list for Pentestes focused on words from Brazil.
+This list of words was created about 2 years ago, seeking to meet our need for a list for pentesters focused on words from Brazil.

 |Qtd|Description|
 |----|--|